Valar-Systems/MorningRope/README.md

 Go to the repo folder "hardware" -> "Plastics" -> "platter"

-The PrusaSlicer platter is set up to print.
-Otherwise just print the STLs individually (not recommended because print orientation is critical).

-### Print Settings:
-* Use PETG **only**
-* 0.25 mm layer height
-* In PrusaSlicer go to "Print Settings" -> "Seam position" -> set to "Rear"

 ## How to install it

-There is 1 mount that is attached with adhesive.
+There is a mount that is attached with adhesive.
 If necessary, you can also use 2 screws with anchors into the wall, but that has been required.

 First decide if you want to place it on the left or right side of the window.